jarekratajski/eta_lang_presentation/src/eta_vdz.md

   isFloatDenormalized :: Float -> Bool
-foreign import java unsafe "@static eta.base.Utils.isFloatNegativeZero" isFloatNegativeZero :: Float -> Bool foreign import java unsafe "@static eta.base.Utils.isFloatFinite" isFloatFinite :: Float -> Bool
+foreign import java unsafe "@static eta.base.Utils.isFloatNegativeZero" isFloatNegativeZero :: Float -> Bool
 ```

 ## Etlas

-Haskell GHC developers use cabal (or stack).
+Haskell GHC developers use `cabal` (or/with stack).

-Etlas is eta tool  which is ~ cabal.
-It uses .cabal file format with extensions.
+`etlas` is a tool  which is like `fork of cabal`

+It uses `.cabal` file format with extensions

 ## Hackage

-Tons of libraries for haskell.
+Tons of libraries for haskell

-De facto standard.
+De facto standard

 ```